Hasnain-tech295/AgenticRAG/README.md

 If you have any questions or need help, please open an issue on GitHub or contact the maintainers.

+## 🔄 Recent Updates

+- **Architecture Change**: Separated backend (FastAPI) and frontend (Streamlit) for better scalability
+- **REST API**: Clean API design with proper endpoints and documentation
+- **Health Monitoring**: Real-time backend status checking
+- **Enhanced Error Handling**: Better error messages and connection status
+- **Improved Deployment**: Independent backend and frontend deployment

 ---

 **Note:** This project is currently in active development.
-Some features marked with TODO comments are not yet implemented.
+Some features marked with "Coming Soon" are not yet implemented.